Ecdysozoa: Characteristics

 The most notable characteristic shared by ecdysozoans is a three-layered cuticle (four in Tardigrada) composed of organic material, which is periodically molted as the animal grows.
 This process of molting is called ecdysis, and gives the group its name.
 The ecdysozoans lack locomotory cilia and produce mostly amoeboid sperm, and their embryos do not undergo spiral cleavage as in most other protostomes.
 Ancestrally, the group exhibited sclerotized teeth within the foregut, and a ring of spines around the mouth opening, though these features have been secondarily lost in certain groups.
 An unpaired ventral nerve cord, present in Priapulida and Nematoida, appear to be the ancestral condition, making the paired ventral nerve cord found in Panarthropoda, Kinorhyncha and Loricifera a derived trait.
 A respiratory and circulatory system is only present in onychophorans and arthropods (often absent in smaller arthropods like mites); in the rest of the groups, both systems are missing.
+Ecdysozoans rely exclusively on the arginine phosphate/arginine kinase (AP/AK) system, a high-energy phosphate system used to regenerate ATP from ADP.
+In contrast, vertebrates use only the creatine phosphate/creatine kinase (CP/CK) system, while some other invertebrates may employ both systems.

 Phylogeny

 The Ecdysozoa include the following phyla: Arthropoda, Onychophora, Tardigrada, Kinorhyncha, Priapulida, Loricifera, Nematoda, and Nematomorpha.
 A few extinct taxa have been classified as stem group ecdysozoans, such as Uncus dzaugisi and Acosmia.
 Other groups such as the gastrotrichs, have been considered possible members but lack the main characters of the group, and are now placed elsewhere.
 The Arthropoda, Onychophora, and Tardigrada have been grouped together as the Panarthropoda because they are distinguished by segmented body plans.
 Dunn et al. in 2008 suggested that the tardigrada could be grouped along with the nematodes, leaving Onychophora as the sister group to the arthropods.
 The non-panarthropod members of Ecdysozoa have been grouped as Cycloneuralia but they are more usually considered paraphyletic in representing the primitive condition from which the Panarthropoda evolved.

-A modern consensus phylogenetic tree for the protostomes is shown below.
-It is indicated when approximately clades radiated into newer clades in millions of years ago (Mya); dashed lines show especially uncertain placements.

-The phylogenetic tree is based on Nielsen et al. and Howard et al..
+A modern consensus phylogenetic tree for Ecdysozoa is shown below, mainly based on the one supported by Giribet & Edgecombe (2017), which summarizes relationships found in recent ecdysozoan phylogenies: